xiangjunn/tp/docs/UserGuide.md

 </div>

 **Examples:**
-* `eumark 1` removes the bookmark of the first event in SoConnect.
+* `eunmark 2` removes the bookmark of the first event in SoConnect.
-* `eumark 2 4` removes the bookmark of the second and fourth event in SoConnect.

 _See Also: [Bookmarking an event](#bookmarking-an-event-emark)_